adithya1770/rfcs/icon.md

   - The URL is valid
   - The URL points to an image
   - Only supported image formats are allowed

+## Usefulness and Motivation

+Many tools and websites that display npm packages would benefit from having a reliable and explicit package icon.

+Today, icon discovery is inconsistent and often depends on heuristics such as parsing README files or repository pages.
+Introducing a dedicated icon field gives package authors full control over how their package is visually represented.

+This is especially helpful in plugin-based ecosystems, where users browse large lists of similar packages.

+## Safety Considerations and Drawbacks

+Adding a new metadata field slightly increases package metadata size, but does not affect existing packages or tooling.

+Potential security and abuse concerns include tracking images or malicious content.
+These risks can be mitigated through validation, format restrictions, size limits, and possible proxying or caching by the registry.

+Since the field is optional and backward-compatible, existing packages and clients are not impacted.

+## Credits

+- Original issue: #8878
+- Proposed by: @justjam2013

 Example: